Jipsta

 John Patrick Masterson (born October 13, 1974), known professionally as Jipsta, is an American rapper, songwriter, and music producer.
 Jipsta has released six studio albums: Bandoozle (2011), Turnt Up (2013), Ban2oozle (2017), "Swaggerific" (2019),"Year of the Tiger" (2021), and most recently "ORIGAMI"(2022).
 Jipsta's unique style of layering intricate lyrics over uptempo house music beats has resulted in seven consecutive appearances on the Billboard Dance Club Songs Chart since 2007 when his debut single "Don't Act Like You Don't Know" was released.
 Jipsta is also widely known for his genre-bending cover songs; the most popular of which is his cover version of "I Want Your Sex" by George Michael which reached No. 4 on the Billboard Dance Chart in 2009.
 Jipsta's notoriety increased significantly when he was asked to collaborate with RuPaul on the song "Sexy Drag Queen," which was heard regularly on the television program Rupaul's Drag Race.
 Jipsta is an openly gay man and has been in a relationship with his partner for nearly 20 years.

 Early life

 Born in Brooklyn, New York and raised in Queens, Jipsta is of Italian, Scottish, and Irish descent.
-Jipsta was raised in a single parent household as his father died from pancreatic cancer.
+Jipsta was raised in a single parent household.
 Jipsta cited his mother Patricia as the person who introduced him to and fostered his love of music.
 Jipsta went on to study music at Bayside High School (New York City), in Queens, where he was the Valedictorian of the 1992 graduating class.
 Other notable alumni of the performing arts high school include Olivia (singer), Action Bronson, and Mic Geronimo.